eaczechova/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 I's O(n) since the number it will run depends on n.

 b)
-It's O(log n) since the number of operations changes.
+It's O(log n) since the inner loop executes n/2 times (j*2)).

 c)
 It is O(N) as the function has single recursive callstack and the inner function call is triggered by n.
+If the n is 0 the recursive function is not called.
 ## Exercise II

 Since, floors are a sorted list of numbers, I would first find "the middle floor" and checking if eggs breaks there.